 Once you’ve decided that IT contracting is the life for you, what happens next?
-Here are the 10 steps you’ll need to take to become an IT contractor, from leaving your permanent job, to dealing with taxes, accountants and recruiters.
+Here are the 10 steps you’ll need to take to become an IT contractor in 2021… during a very challenging time.

 Making the move from permanent employment into the world of contracting is a big step... but one which very few veteran contractors regret taking.

 - To begin, see whether you have what it takes to forge a successful career as a contractor.

 - If you decide that contracting is for you, read our 10 step guide to becoming a contractor, and 10 classic IT contractor mistakes to avoid.

 - If you have any questions about how to get started, please do contact us, and we'll be happy to help.